RADIO-PROJECT-EU/map_nav_manager/README.md

   * Frame id used for map (global frame)
 * map_topic
   * ROS topic to get the map
+* has_camera
+  * If is setted as false, the camera tab in status page is hidden

 **3- Be sure that the service of ros_pose_reader is being published, otherwise start it with:
 ```
 > roslaunch ros_pose_reader ros_pose_reader.launch id_robot:=namespace